 What about that 5%?

 The truth is, even with experienced penetration testers, the answer to “will a penetration test disrupt my business?” has to be “it can.”
 Even in the best situations, a penetration test is emulating an attack on the network, and therefore, things can go wrong.
-Check out our blogs here and here for some examples of what can go wrong in each type of test, but in general, here are a few things to consider:
+Check out our blogs on what can go wrong during an external penetration test and what can go wrong during an internal penetration test for some examples, but in general, here are a few things to consider:

 - Spike in Bandwidth: As mentioned above, during automated scanning, you can see a spike in the bandwidth.
 While this is only really an issue if you are near capacity, it can cause an application or network to experience additional latency.